Experience classical Arabic music this weekend

 "These songs were mostly born in Egypt by contemporary pioneers back then, like Muhammad Abdul Wahab and Umm Kulthum, a female artist who is renown as the immortal mother of tarab.

-"We will also be playing a genre in tarab called 'Samaei' which can be translated to a genre played by ear."
+"We will also be playing a genre in tarab called 'semi' which can be translated to a genre played by ear."

 Established in 2019, Mr Alreemawi said Tarab Ensemble was born from a need to address the gap in classical Arabic music in Australia.